JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ## How can we use descriptive statistics?

-The output that you will use for the worksheet and assignment includes two tables in addition to the bar chart:
+The output that you will use for the papers and problem sets includes two tables in addition to the bar chart:

 * the frequency distribution, the percentage of people in each party identification category